DOI-USGS/mortar/README.md

 pipelines.
-It contains helper functions to standardize (1) the organization of project repositories and (2) the creation of [`targets`](https://books.ropensci.org/targets/) pipelines using the Data Science Practicioner’s Community of Practice best practices.
+It contains helper functions to standardize (1) the organization of project repositories and (2) the creation of [`targets`](https://books.ropensci.org/targets/) pipelines using the Data Science Practitioners Community of Practice best practices.
 We draw upon community developed best practices as well as certain USGS-specific requirements.
 We welcome feedback and suggestions from the DSP community and beyond!

 #### Where did the name come from?